328: No Such Thing As A Romantic Lollipop

 And it has this to say about the good humor trucks, because he kind of invented the ice cream truck in a way as well.

-That lasted until the mid-1970s, when the Brooklyn District Attorney's Office filed a 244-count indictment of good humor, charging the company with falsifying records to hide excessive amounts of bacteria in its products.
+That lasted until the mid-1970s, when the Brooklyn District Attorney's Office filed a 244-count indictment of good humor, charging the company with falsifying records to hide excessive amounts of bacteria in those products.

 Really?